 Highly hazardous fire behavior was found for parallel fences and one type of wood-plastic composite fence.
 Fire spread rates varied with fence design, wind speed and the presence or absence of mulch; however, all combustible fences spread fire and burned downwind.
 In large WUI incidents, first responders may not be available to suppress these fence fires for many hours.
 While rates varied, during WUI events even relatively small fire spread rates can bring the fire to the structure and/or other combustibles before defensive actions by first responders can stop possible structure ignitions.
-Fences can act as a ladder fuel, over which a fire burning low to the ground can climb to ignite combustible items at higher levels, such as eaves, roofing, or tree branches.
+Fences can add as a ladder fuel to carry flames from the ground to combustible items at higher levels such as eaves, roofing, or tree branches.
 Multiple ignition points along the fence and the presence of nearby vegetation will worsen the hazard.